Kennel cough: Transmission

 Viral infections such as canine parainfluenza or Canine respiratory coronavirus are only spread for roughly one week following recovery; however, respiratory infections involving B. bronchiseptica can be transmissible for several weeks longer.
 While there was early evidence to suggest that B. bronchiseptica could be shed for many months post-infection, a more recent report places detectable nasal and pharyngeal levels of B. bronchiseptica in 45.6% of all clinically healthy dogs.
 This has potentially expanded the vector from currently or recently infected dogs to half the dog population as carriers.
 To put the relative levels of shedding bacteria into perspective, a study analyzing the shedding kinetics of B. bronchiseptica presents the highest levels of bacterial shedding one week post-exposure, with an order of magnitude decrease in shedding observed every week.
 This projection places negligible levels of shedding to be expected six weeks post-exposure (or approximately five weeks post-onset of symptoms).
 Dogs which had been administered intranasal vaccine four weeks prior to virulent B. bronchiseptica challenge displayed little to no bacterial shedding within three weeks of exposure to the virulent strain.

 Treatment and prevention

 Antibiotics are given to treat any bacterial infection present.
 Cough suppressants are used if the cough is not productive.
 NSAIDs are often given to reduce fever and upper respiratory inflammation.
 Prevention is by vaccinating for canine adenovirus, distemper, parainfluenza, and Bordetella.
 In kennels, the best prevention is to keep all the cages disinfected.
 In some cases, such as "doggie daycares" or nontraditional playcare-type boarding environments, it is usually not a cleaning or disinfecting issue, but rather an airborne issue, as the dogs are in contact with each other's saliva and breath.
 Although most kennels require proof of vaccination, the vaccination is not a fail-safe preventative.
 Just like human influenza, even after receiving the vaccination, a dog can still contract mutated strains or less severe cases.

+In 2024, reports of a “mysterious” canine respiratory disease was reported on the east coast of the United States that could not be identified as one of the dozen known respiratory diseases.
+This new organism has caused thousands of dogs to become ill and has been fatal to some.
+Symptoms include runny eyes, sneezing and coughing but should not be confused with kennel cough.